Visiting MANCHAUG POND and Beyond!

 Rates are $6.00/car/day for in-state and $12.00/car/day for out-of-state.
 A season’s pass can be purchased at the Sutton Town Hall for $20.
 Your monies are used exclusively by the town for maintenance and improvement of the facility.

 Also consider other area lakes: Lake Singletary which offers FREE boat launching at the state DCR ramp and is stocked by the state with trout; Wallum Lake offers two ramps at the 320+ acre lake with one in Mass and one in RI; and the 1200 acre+ Webster Lake which is stocked spring and fall, has award winning size fish, and is an adventure all it's own!

 Camping in Cabin, Yurt, Trailer or Tent:

 Three campgrounds on the lake and a fourth just above the lake at the inlet at Aldrich Mill Pond offer overnight as well as weekly, monthly and seasonal camping.
 Each campground has a unique atmosphere all its own and provide extras from boat docking and rentals, to camp stores, to special activities and events.

-Rent a Private Cabin or a Lakefront Home:
+Rent a Lakefront Home: